How to claim

 If your child is adopted, send their original adoption certificate with the form.
 You can order a new adoption certificate if you’ve lost the original.

-If your child’s birth was registered in Northern Ireland or outside the UK
+If your child’s birth was registered outside the UK

 - original birth certificate